SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection

 As shown in Figure \ref{fig:featuremap}, the camera branch learns frustum-shape features, identifying the significant area and assigning the representation focus along the camera ray, while the features learned by the simulated LiDAR branch emphasize more concise regions.
 The simulated fusion features aggregate the features of the two branches and enable more precise identification of object positions that correspond to the prediction and ground truth.
 The visualization of features demonstrates that the two branches do learn different and complementary information and the fusion features learn more precise and informative representations for detection.

-In Figure \ref{fig:featuremap}, we also visualize the simulated LiDAR feature without GCM and OAM.
-Simulated LiDAR features without GCM and OAM are similar to the features learned by the camera branch, in the frustum shape.
-Compared to them, features with GCM but without OAM can focus more on precise object regions but with much irrelevant context areas for detection.
+In Figure \ref{fig:featuremap}, we also visualize the simulated LiDAR feature without GCM.
+Simulated LiDAR features without GCM are similar to the features learned by the camera branch, in the frustum shape, with many redundant context areas for detection.
+Compared to them, features with GCM can focus more on precise object regions.

-\subsubsection{Analysis of GCM}
+\subsection{Analysis of GCM}

-To enable geometry compensation, we utilize the multi-head deformable attention layers in GCM, which optimize attentive locations and corresponding attention weights during training to facilitate geometry correction and improve representations.
-To assess the impact of GCM, we conduct an ablation experiment implementing GCM with deformable convolutions, as shown in Table \ref{tab:deformchoice}.
-While the deformable convolution can attend to various relative regions and improve representations, the evaluation results demonstrate the superiority of multi-head deformable attention operations.

 To further validate the effect of GCM, we visualize the attention maps in Figure \ref{fig:gcm}.
 The first two columns show the attention maps learned in UV GCM, where areas with large attention weights align with the object regions in camera views.
 The last two columns are attention maps learned in the BEV GCM, which also focus primarily on areas with objects in the BEV space.